-In 1901 a deadly smallpox epidemic tore through the Northeast, prompting the Boston and Cambridge boards of health to order the vaccination of all residents.
-But some refused to get the shot, claiming the vaccine order violated their personal liberties under the Constitution.
+It started in 1901, when a deadly smallpox epidemic tore through the Northeast, prompting the Boston and Cambridge boards of health to order the vaccination of all residents.
+But some refused to get the shot, claiming the vaccine order violated their liberties under the Constitution.

-One of those holdouts, a Swedish-born pastor named Henning Jacobson, took his anti-vaccine crusade all the way to the U.S. Supreme Court.
+One of those holdouts, a Swedish-born pastor named Henning Jacobson, took his anti-vaccine crusade to the Supreme Court.
 The nation's top justices issued their landmark ruling in 1905.
 By a clear majority, they legitimized the authority of states to “reasonably” infringe upon personal freedoms during a public health crisis by issuing a fine to those who refused vaccination.

 A Smallpox Panic and a $5 Fine